 Did you know that more than 3.1 billion people worldwide have email addresses?

 In fact, within a corporate environment email is the dominant form of communication.
+Using Exchange Reporting is essential especially for businesses.
 This is despite the introduction of new applications such as Slack and Hipchat that allow for instant communication.

 Given the importance of email to an organisation it’s important you how to write an effective one.
 To achieve this you need to consider the person you are sending it to and how much time they have to consume what you have written.